aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/add-a-chart-in-a-worksheet/_index.md

 url: /charts/add/
 aliases: [/add-a-chart-in-a-worksheet/]
 weight: 20
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, Add a Chart in a Worksheet
+kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, JSON, Markdown, Add a Chart in a Worksheet
 ---

 This REST API indicates add a new chart to worksheet.